 - ADC is a valued resource for high-quality, original information on key issues impacting defense communities.

-- Ensure base closure communities have the tools and support for efficient cleanup, transfer and redevelopment of former military property.
+- Ensure base closure communities have the tools, funding and support to provide for the efficient cleanup, transfer and redevelopment of former military property.

 - Continue to serve as the knowledge leader on policy and budget issues affecting defense communities and installations.